MPA 500 Theories of Public Administration and Democratic Governance (4)

 MPA 699 Project or Thesis Continuation (0)

-Per university requirement, students should enroll in this course to avoid a break in residence.
-NO credit is given.
+Per University requirements, the student should enroll in this course to avoid a break in residence.